sahinyurek/docs/docs/administration/users/reset-password.md

     <img src="../images/reset-password-button.png" alt="Reset Password" width="800" height="800"/>

-    You can see a message that an email is sent to reset your password.
+    You can see a message that an email is sent to reset the password.

-    You can change your password by clicking on the link sent in the email.
+    The user can now change his password by clicking on the link received by email.

     <img src="../images/reset-password-mail-message.png" alt="Email to reset password" width="500" height="500"/>